 - After a smooth blending, add 3/4 teaspoon cumin powder, 1/4 teaspoon coriander powder, 1/2 tsp turmeric powder, 1+1/2 tsp Kashmiri red chilli powder, 1/2 tsp regular spicy chilli powder, and 8-10 pcs whole black peppercorn (optional) to the blender.
 Blend it well.

-- Lastly, add the yogurt (6 tbsp) to the blender and blend it well until getting a creamy sauce-like puree.
+- Lastly, add the yogurt (6 tbsp) to the blender and blend it well until getting a creamy sauce-like masala puree.

 - Cooking Doi maach

-- Once the oil releases smoke, then gently leave the fish steaks in hot oil one by one.
+- Heat the pan, and add 8-10 tbsp mustard oil.
+Once the oil releases smoke, gently leave the fish steaks in hot oil one by one.

 - Do not overcrowd the pan, keep a minimum space between the fish steaks.